PASSOVER SCHEDULE FOR 2022

 Removing the leaven is symbolic of putting all sinful things out of our lives.
 This is an act to honor and respect God.

-God does not want us living in sin; and if we truly love our Heavenly Father; we do the work and put the sin outside of our lives.
-Much like our baptism; this symbolic act is a physical representation of a spiritual agreement.
+God does not want us living in sin.
+If we truly love our Heavenly Father we do the work and put the sin outside of our lives.
+Much like our baptism, this symbolic act is a physical representation of a spiritual agreement.
 The very act of physically casting the leaven out of our houses helps us to remember the spiritual housecleaning of our souls, which is even more important.

 REMOVE THE OLD AND BRING IN THE NEW